TobiasPSP/doneland_sources/Components/Power/Power Supplies/USB/USB Triggers/README.md

 ### Adjustable Voltage

-*Adjustable* voltage can be requested by one of these protocols:
+*Adjustable* voltage can be requested by one of these protocols/extensions:

 | Extension | Voltages (V) | Power | Steps | Remarks | Protocol Requirements |
 | --- | --- | --- | --- | --- | --- |